I believe animals are one of God's greatest gifts to us. They offer not just companionship but also unconditional love.

 Several years ago, I made a rash decision to adopt a dog.
 I walked into an animal shelter, was smitten by a small pup, and took him home.

-I did not take into account his temperament or breed, nor did I consider my own energy level and lifestyle.
+I did not take into account the dog's temperament or breed, nor did I consider my own energy level and lifestyle.

 Within 24 hours of arriving home from the shelter, I knew I was in trouble.

 This furball was a source of constant motion.
 The first time I placed him on my bed, before I could say Jack Robinson, he stretched out his four paws and soared into the air like a doggy version of Superman.
 To this day, I don't know how he didn't break a leg as he miraculously landed on the carpet and then proceeded to run around the room in circles.